Brandon Y. Feng

 Neural signal representations enable breakthroughs in correcting for severe time-varying wavefront aberrations caused by scattering media.

-3D motion magnification allows us to magnify subtle motions in seeamingly static scenes while supporting rendering from novel views.
+3D motion magnification allows us to magnify subtle motions in seemingly static scenes while supporting rendering from novel views.

 Physics-based neural signal representations accelerate real-time 3D refocusing in Fourier ptychographic microscopy and overcome barriers to clinical diagnosis.